Create a group for assessment

 If you've already set up dependency mapping, and want to refine an existing group, do the following:

-In the Servers tab, in Azure Migrate: Server Assessment tile, click Groups.
+In the Servers tab, in Azure Migrate: Discovery and assessment tile, click Groups.

 Click the group you want to refine.

 If you haven't yet set up dependency mapping, the Dependencies column will show a Requires installation status.
-For each VM for which you want to visualize dependencies, click Requires installation.
-Install a couple of agents on each VM, before you can map the machine dependencies.
+For each server for which you want to visualize dependencies, click Requires installation.
+Install a couple of agents on each server, before you can map the server dependencies.
 Learn more.